20 Things to Know before Going to Japan

 9. Queue because they queue

 Japanese people are generally very organised and keep their respect to each other so it is very fair for them to queue at any occasion.
-You will find people queueing for entering anything like trains, restaurants, bathrooms, cashers etc. So make sure to follow them and never try to cut the queue.
+You will find people queuing for entering anything like trains, restaurants, bathrooms, cashers etc. So make sure to follow them and never try to cut the queue.

 10. Keep left